Skip to main content Skip to secondary navigation

 Through Their Eyes: Documenting Children's Experiences with Illness (2021-present): This project taps into the healing and storytelling power of photography.
 Scholars partner with pediatric patients and their families at Lucile Packard Children's Hospital, working with them to document anything important to them about their experiences.
 A selection of these photos were installed at the children’s hospital.

-Companies and Nonprofits that Started as KHeystone Projects
+Companies and nonprofits that started as KHeystone Projects

 For a number of scholars, the time, space, teamwork and support provided by KHS through KHeystone Projects has helped serve as the incubator for an organization with a life beyond Stanford.
 Examples include: